itstaranarora/video-chat-v1/README.md

+# bHostVideo Meet Now

+An application customized by bTeam

+#### How it is?
+A Video Chat app build with NodeJS, Express, Peerjs, Socket.io

+# Commit rules
+ ### Please, view in COMMIT.md

 # Video-chat-v1

 Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet